Battle of Roanoke Island: Union offense

 Although the Union Navy would provide most of the gunnery that would be needed to suppress the Rebel batteries, Burnside decided to have some gunboats under Army control.
 This immediately led to some interference between the two services.
 The Navy had no vessels sturdy enough to go to sea and at the same time draw little enough water to be able to pass through the shallow inlet, thought to be about 8 ft.
 They therefore had to buy suitable merchant ships for conversion, at the very time that Burnside and his agents were also dickering for their ships.
 Because the sailors were more experienced, they were able to get most of the more suitable ships.
 The Army was left with a mixed bag of rickety ships that were barely seaworthy.
 By the time the expedition got under way, the Navy had 20 gunboats, and the Coast Division had nine.
 The armada was supplemented by several canal boats converted into floating batteries, mounting boat howitzers and protected by sandbags and bales of hay.
 All told, the expedition carried 108 pieces of ordnance.

 While Burnside's agents were purchasing the gunboats they were also buying or leasing other vessels to be used as transports.
 The soldiers and transports for the expedition assembled at Annapolis.
-Embarkation began on January 5, 1862, and on January 9 they began to get under way, with orders to rendezvous at Fort Monroe, near the entrance to Chesapeake Bay.
+Embarkation began on January 5, 1862, and on January 9 they began to get under way, with orders to rendezvous at Fort Monroe, near the entrance to the Chesapeake Bay.
 There they met the naval contingent, and on January 11 they set sail.
 Until this time, only Burnside and his immediate staff knew their ultimate destination.
 Once at sea, the captain of each ship opened his sealed orders and learned that his ship should proceed to the vicinity of Cape Hatteras.